The rehearsal dinner is one of the most underrated parts of planning a wedding, which is a little unfair.

 Thankfully, there are no rules about who should plan the rehearsal dinner.
 Either (or both) of the couple’s families, or the couple themselves, can be the host.

-Once you know who is overseeing the planning of the rehearsal dinner, it’s time to decide on the guest list.
+Once you know who is hosting the rehearsal dinner, it’s time to decide on the guest list.
 The number of guests you invite will significantly narrow down your options for the venue; you’d hate to book a lovely space, only to realize there’s only room for half of the guest list.

-Traditionally, your invite list should include the wedding party, immediate family members, and out-of-town guests, but there’s no need to feel restricted.
+Traditionally, the rehearsal dinner guest list should include the wedding party, immediate family members, and out-of-town guests, but there’s no need to feel restricted.
 If you have the room and the budget, feel free to invite whomever you’d like!

 You’ll want to make sure you send out some form of invitation for the rehearsal dinner a few months in advance.
 But what type of invitation should you send out?